Laughter, Tears and Goosebumps: Background and promotion

+"Jealous", "What If I Say", and "King"

 The album's lead single, "Jealous," was originally included on YBNL Nation's joint album YBNL Mafia Family (2018).
 It was then reissued on March 25, 2019, and is composed of guitar riffs, traditional drums and percussion.
 The song combines African harmonies with elements of country and soul music.
 Produced by Cracker Mallo, "Jealous" revolves around love and the complex emotions that accompany it.
-The song was nominated for Song of the Year at The Headies 2019 and 2020 Soundcity MVP Awards Festival.
-The video for "Jealous" was directed by Director K.
+The song was nominated for Song of the Year at both The Headies 2019 and 2020 Soundcity MVP Awards Festival.
+The video for "Jealous" was filmed by Director K.

 The romantic track "What If I Say" was released on June 14, 2019, as the album's second single.
 The Pheelz-produced track is driven by percussion, ambient synth harmonies, and a drum riff.
 The video for "What If I Say" was directed by TG Omori.
 On August 1, 2019, Fireboy DML released the album's third single, "King", which was produced by Echo the Guru.
 On the record, he declares his worth to his love interest.
 The TG Omori-directed music video for "King" contains images of Fireboy DML and his love interest in a rose petal embellished Rolls Royce.
 The video also features clips of him singing at a fashion show where models walk on a runway.

+"Scatter" and "Vibration"

 On November 28, 2019, Fireboy DML released the video for the EDM-fueled track "Scatter".
 It features post-apocalyptic scenes of the singer waking up dead people with a device on his wrist and accompanying them to a dance party.
 Additionally, the video honors the Joker character from DC Comics.
 On January 13, 2020, Fireboy DML released the Clarence Peters-directed music video for "Need You", an acoustic guitar-driven ballad.
 The singer and his romantic interest are shown in the video trying to flee before being apprehended by someone attempting to split them up.

 On February 10, 2020, Fireboy DML released the video for "Vibration", which was directed by TG Omori.
 He appears in a ballroom with ballet dancers doing the foxtrot and mambo.